ISISComputingGroup/ibex_developers_manual/Cryogenics.md

       - controlled via Eurotherm (see above)
       - See also [#2886](https://github.com/ISISComputingGroup/IBEX/issues/2886), [#2915](https://github.com/ISISComputingGroup/IBEX/issues/2915)

-**Note:** it may be possible to run a Triton dilution fridge is a non-parasitic fashion, but we haven't encountered this situation (yet).
+**Note:** it may be possible to run a Triton dilution fridge in a non-parasitic fashion, but we haven't encountered this situation (yet).
 In practice, the Triton IOC might actually be indifferent to parasitic and non- parasitic modes of operation.

 ### 7.5T magnet